TorX-Chat/torx-flutter/README.md

 `flutter build apk`

 #### Contribution Agreement:
-All ideas, suggestions, issues, pull requests, etc, are gifted to the primary developer for the purpose of improving the software, for the benefit of all users.
-Ownership of the contribution is not maintained by the contributor.
+All ideas, suggestions, issues, pull requests, contributions of any kind, etc, are gifted to the original TorX developer without condition nor consideration, for the purpose of improving the software, for the benefit of all users, current and future.

 #### Screenshots:
 <a href="https://torx-chat.github.io/images/mobile_peerlist.png"><img src="https://torx-chat.github.io/images/mobile_peerlist.png" alt="Screenshot" style="max-height:400px;"></a>